-- You will need to report work activities online at www.access.arkansas.gov.
+- You can report work activities online at access.arkansas.gov or by phone by calling our Work Requirement Specialists at 1-877-617-0390.
 Check the Resources page to locate the nearest public computer near you.

-- There is no grace period if you miss the 5th of each month report deadline.
+- There is no grace period if you miss the 5th of each month reporting deadline.

-- If you lose coverage, you will need to reapply and prove eligibility during the next open enrollment period.
+- If you lose coverage, you will need to reapply for health insurance coverage during the next open enrollment period.

-What happens if I don’t meet the work requirement or miss the report deadline?
+What happens if I don’t meet the work requirement or miss the reporting deadline?

 If you are non-compliant for a total of 3 months in one calendar year (January through December):

-- You will not be able to get Arkansas Works insurance for the rest of the year (through December).
+- You will not be able to get Arkansas Works insurance for the rest of the eligibility period (through December)

 Even if your situation changes later in the year and you no longer have to report work activities, you will NOT be allowed to get Arkansas Works until the following year (eligibility period).
-If you lose coverage, you will need to reapply and prove eligibility during the next open enrollment period.
+If you lose coverage, you will need to reapply for health insurance coverage during the next open enrollment period.